 Signature | 354×157 px | 200 | 400×200 px | 600 |

-Why Does DPI Matter for PAN Card Applications?
+Why Does DPI Matter for PAN Card Applications

-Official PAN Card Links & Resources
+Official PAN Card Links and Resources

 Tips to Meet DPI Requirements Easily